writethedocs/www/docs/guide/writing/docs-principles.rst

 .. _KISS: https://en.wikipedia.org/wiki/KISS_principle
 .. _Code Reuse: https://en.wikipedia.org/wiki/Code_reuse

-These principles can also apply to software *documentation* to foster clean and intuitive content that delights and empowers readers with easy-to-find information.
+These principles also apply to software *documentation* to foster clean and intuitive content that delights and empowers readers with easy-to-find information.